 It’s easy to overlook the outdoor part of your air conditioning system, but those condenser coils are directly tied to your monthly electric bill.
 When they get dirty, your AC has to work much harder to keep your home cool, and that extra effort shows up as a higher energy bill.
 Let’s look at exactly how a little bit of grime can have such a big impact on your wallet.

-What Happens When Coils Can’t Transfer Heat
+What Happens When Your Coils Can’t Release Heat

 Your AC’s condenser coils have one critical job: to release the heat that’s been pulled from inside your house.
 Think of them as the system’s exhaust vent.
 When these coils are clean, heat transfers away from your home efficiently.
 But when they get caked with dirt, dust, pollen, and grass clippings, that layer of grime acts like an insulating blanket.
 Instead of releasing heat, the coils trap it.
 This forces your entire residential HVAC system to struggle, unable to cool your home as effectively as it was designed to.